Editor's note: This article is part of Inc.'s 2020 Best Industries report.

 Banazadeh, a former project manager at NASA, saw a problem he could solve and the perfect moment to do it, so he founded Capella Space in 2016 with the goal of developing a smaller, more powerful satellite.
 In 2019, the company launched its first prototype satellite Denali, a backpack-size device that uses a technology called Synthetic Aperture Radar (SAR), which can see through clouds and at night.

 In 2020, Capella will launch seven satellites that together will be able to monitor the entire surface of the planet every six hours, on average, according to Banazadeh.
-The company will launch an additional six to 12 satellites per year until it has 36 in orbit, at which point he says the time between updates will drop from up six hours to up to one hour.
+The company will launch an additional six to 12 satellites per year until it has 36 in orbit, at which point he says the time between updates will drop from up to six hours to up to one hour.
 Capella will allow customers to submit requests for data and imagery through an automated system in a matter of minutes, 16 times faster than rival companies can, according to Banazadeh.

 A wide range of applications